bjodah/chempy/joss-paper/paper.md

 Its intended audience is primarily researchers and engineers who need to perform modelling work.
-But since the intermediate representations of e.g., ODE systems and systems of non-linear equations are available symbolically, ChemPy may also be used in an educational setting.
+But since the intermediate representations of, e.g., ODE systems and systems of non-linear equations are available symbolically, ChemPy may also be used in an educational setting.

 Substances are represented by a class that holds their names and, optionally,